Basic information to the SOK rooms

 If you arrive by train, take the underground line U2 or U11 in the direction of “Flughafen/Ziegelstein” and get off at Wöhrder Wiese, then it is 5 mins. on foot along the river Pegnitz into the city.

 If you arrive by plane, take the underground line U2 from the airport and get off at Wöhrder Wiese (=> WohnService Nürnberg), or get off at the central station (=> WohnService Erlangen: Take the train (DB) from Nürnberg to Erlangen (central station).

 Monday, Wednesday and Thursday 9.00 a.m.-12.00 p.m.

 Tuesday 10.00 a.m.-12.00 p.m. and 1.30 p.m.-3.30 p.m.

-Or by appointment (no appointments after 4 p.m. or on the weekend)
+Access only by prior appointment by phone!! (no appointments after 4 p.m. or on the weekend)

 Back to Top